WHEREAS young novice drivers have the highest crash rates of any age group,

 Adopted: 2004 and updated October 2017

-BE IT RESOLVED that the AAAM recommends that all jurisdictions adopt graduated driver licensing systems for novice drivers up to age 21 which include the following elements, at a minimum:
+BE IT RESOLVED all jurisdictions should adopt graduated driver licensing systems for novice drivers up to age 21 also global collaboration and funding for further research is recommended:

 - A learner stage with a requirement for documenting a minimum number of hours of driving with a fully licensed driver over age 21.